risc0/risc0-ethereum/examples/erc20/README.md

 # ERC20 Example

-We provide an example that uses the ERC20 interface's `balanceOf` method.
+**An example that uses the ERC20 interface's `balanceOf` method.**

 > ***WARNING***: This software is still experimental, we do not recommend it for production use.

 ## Prerequisites

 To get started, you need to have Rust installed.
 If you haven't done so, follow the instructions [here][install-rust].

 Next, install the `cargo risczero` tool.
 We'll use `cargo binstall` to facilitate this.
 Detailed instructions can be found at [cargo-binstall].